MuindiKate/aes-secure-messenger/README.md

 ##  Notes

 * This project uses **Africa’s Talking sandbox** to simulate OTP delivery.
-* OTP SMS will appear in the **Africa’s Talking SMS logs**, not on a real phone unless you go live.
+* OTP SMS will appear on a real phone as it is a Live app.
 * Manual transfer of encrypted messages simulates remote communication.